vbrunschot/vbrunschot/README.md

-In these repositories you'll find various security related resources which are mainly stored for personal convenience, however feel free to use them (responsibly) to your liking.
+In these repositories you'll find various security related resources which are mainly stored for personal convenience, however feel free to use them to your liking.

 > Visit my [TryHackMe profile](https://tryhackme.com/p/mystr0)